Marta García (racing driver): Formula Regional European Championship

 Following García's success in F1 Academy, she received a fully-funded seat in the 2024 Formula Regional European Championship with Prema Racing.
-However, in April, she announced that she would switch to Iron Dames for the season to partner Mercedes junior Doriane Pin, as the Italian team makes its debut in the series.
+However, in April, she announced that she would switch to Iron Dames for the season to partner Mercedes junior Doriane Pin, as the Italian team made its debut in the series.

 Formula E

 García made her debut in Formula E machinery when she took part in the Berlin rookie test with the ERT Formula E Team in May 2024.
 In November of the same year, she took part in the 2024-25 pre-season women's test with Porsche Formula E Team.
-She placed 8th in the test.
+She placed eighth in the test.

 García returned to the 2025-26 pre-season women's test in October 2025 with Lola Yamaha ABT.

 GT racing

 On August 19, 2024, the Iron Dames announced García would make her GT racing debut in the Ligier European Series.
 She finished second on track in race 1, but a penalty dropped her to fifth.
 She won the second race, and finished with the fastest lap in both races.
 In the season finale, she qualified third for both races.
-She was taken out in race 1 while battling for a podium position, but came away from race 2 with the victory.
+García was taken out in race 1 while battling for a podium position, but came away from race 2 with the victory.